 Split in two by the River Danube, the city’s Buda side is home to the historic Buda Castle where you can look at Budapest’s finest collection of art.
-The ornate turrets and stunning views of Fisherman’s Bastion are also a must when in the city!
+The ornate turrets and stunning views of Fisherman’s Bastion are also a must-see on holiday to Budapest.

 Cross the famous 19th century chain bridge on foot to reach the Pest side of the capital and wander the historic city streets, taking in the gothic parliament building and opera house.
 Follow the beautiful route up Andrássy Avenue to Heroes Square which boasts an impressive collection of statues.

-We’ve been helping our customers with their holidays for over 35 years, so you can trust us to help you plan your perfect holiday to Budapest.
-Offering low deposits and monthly payment options, speak to a member of our team to book your dream Budapest holiday with Hays Travel, the winners of the UK’s Best High Street Travel Agent.
+Here at Hays Travel, we’ve been helping our customers with their holidays for over 40 years, so you can trust us to help you plan your perfect holiday to Budapest.
+Offering low deposits and monthly payment options, speak to a member of our team to book your dream Budapest holiday with the winners of the UK’s Best High Street Travel Agent.

 If you’re looking for somewhere to go for drinks, look no further than the Jewish Quarter.
 Named ‘ruin bars’, these cool establishments are often decorated with industrial, mismatched furniture, quirky props and enough plants to take ‘urban jungle’ to a whole new level.

-Famous for its meat and fish-based dishes, indulge on Hungarian classics like rich goulash or hearty fisherman’s soup.
+Famous for its meat and fish-based dishes, indulge in Hungarian classics like rich goulash or hearty fisherman’s soup on your Budapest holiday.
 Find a restaurant that makes these in a traditional Hungarian kettle for the most authentic taste.

 If you still have room for dessert, you have to try Hungarian chimney cake.
 There are countless street vendors on the streets of Budapest offering their own version of this treat.
 Have it coated in cinnamon and sugar or filled with ice cream - the choice is yours.